mitchellkolb/living-atlas/README.md

 - **Deployment Plan:**
   - **Staging Environment:** A separate environment that replicates the production setup for testing and validation.
 Uses Docker for containerization and CI/CD tools like GitHub Actions for automated deployment.
   - **Production Environment:** Deployed on cloud platforms such as Netlify for scalability and reliability.
-The frontend is served via a CDN (Content Delivery Network), and the backend APIs are hosted on the netlify server.
+The frontend is served via a CDN (Content Delivery Network), and the backend APIs are hosted on a Render.com server.
 PostgreSQL database is managed via ElephantSQL with regular backups and monitoring.

 #### Files and Structure